-Returning to the previous example, Roderic committed at least a Violent Offence and a Blasphemous Trespass.
-The base crime is the Violent act as it is the most severe so Roderic gains 2d4 Corruption points.
+Returning to the previous example, at minimum Roderic committed a Violent Offence and a Blasphemous Trespass; the Violent act is the base crime as it is the most severe.
+Roderic gains 2d4 Corruption points (base 1d4 + 1d4 for severity).
 However, because he also committed a Blasphemy at the same time he rolls an additional 1d4 bringing his total dice to 3d4.